 The dynamic water contact angle was employed to gain deeper insights into the water absorption behavior of the mats.
-This measurement was conducted using a G10 device from KRUSS, Germany, renowned for its precision and reliability in assessing surface interactions with liquids. fiber solution was filtered, and the insoluble residue was dried in an oven at 105°C before weighing.
-The solubility rate was determined using the equation 3:
+This measurement was conducted using a G10 device from KRUSS, Germany, renowned for its precision and reliability in assessing surface interactions with liquids.

 2.2.9.
-Fourier Transform Infrared spectroscopy (FTIR)
+Fourier Transform Infrared Spectroscopy (FTIR):

-To elucidate the chemical structure and interactions among the components, Fourier Transform Infrared (FTIR) spectroscopy was conducted over the range of 4000-400 cm-1

-(Tensor 27, Bruker, Germany).
-FTIR spectra were acquired with a resolution of $4 \text{ cm}^{-1}$ and an average of 256 scans per spectrum.
+To elucidate the chemical structure and interactions among the components, Fourier Transform Infrared (FTIR) spectroscopy was conducted over the range of 4000-400 cm-1 (Tensor 27, Bruker, Germany).
+FTIR spectra were acquired with a resolution of 4 cm-1 and an average of 256 scans per spectrum.
 All measurements were performed at room temperature and reported based on transmission.
-An empty KBr disc served as the reference, and its spectrum was subtracted from the sample spectrum to eliminate any spectral artifacts arising from KBr impurities and water [25].
+An empty KBr disc served as the reference, and its spectrum was subtracted from the sample spectrum to eliminate any spectral artifacts arising from KBr impurities and water (Mahoutforoush et al., 2023).

 2.2.10.
-X-ray diffraction (XRD) analysis
+X-ray Diffraction (XRD) Analysis:

-X-ray diffraction (XRD) analysis of films was conducted using a Bruker D5000 instrument (Siemens, Germany) equipped with CuK $\alpha$ radiation (wavelength = 0.154 nm).
+X-ray diffraction (XRD) analysis of films was conducted using a Bruker D5000 instrument (Siemens, Germany) equipped with CuK α radiation (wavelength = 0.154 nm).
 The system was operated at 40 kV and 30 mA.
-Measurements were performed at room temperature over a 2 $\theta$ range of 5° to 50°, with a step size of 0.05° and a scanning speed of 1° per minute [21].
+Measurements were performed at room temperature over a 2 θ range of 5° to 50°, with a step size of 0.05° and a scanning speed of 1° per minute (Salari et al., 2018).

 2.2.11.
-Thermal analysis
+Thermal Analysis:

 The thermal properties of the films were assessed using Differential Scanning Calorimetry (DSC) (F3 200 DSC, Netzsch, Germany).
 Film samples were cut into small pieces and placed on a sample pan, with an empty pan used as the reference.
-The melting point (Tm) of the films was determined through heating scans performed at a rate of 10°C/min, ranging from 30°C to 250°C, under a constant flow of nitrogen gas [21].
+The melting point (Tm) of the films was determined through heating scans performed at a rate of 10°C/min, ranging from 30°C to 250°C, under a constant flow of nitrogen gas (Salari et al., 2018).

 2.2.12.
-Mechanical properties analysis
+Mechanical Properties Analysis

 The mechanical properties of the films, including Ultimate Tensile Strength (UTS), Young's Modulus (YM), and Strain to Break (SB), were evaluated according to the ASTM D882-91 standard (ASTM, 1996).
 Prior to testing, the samples were conditioned for 24 hours at a relative humidity of 57%.
-Each film was then precisely cut into a dumbbell shape (8 cm $\times$ 0.5 cm) and securely positioned between the grips of the testing machine.
-The primary grip breaking length and crosshead speed were carefully set to 50 mm and 5 mm/min, respectively, to ensure consistent and accurate measurements [21].
+Each film was then precisely cut into a dumbbell shape (8 cm \times 0.5 cm) and securely positioned between the grips of the testing machine.
+The primary grip breaking length and crosshead speed were carefully set to 50 mm and 5 mm/min, respectively, to ensure consistent and accurate measurements (Salari et al., 2018).

 2.2.13.
-Evaluation of antimicrobial activity, phage plaque observation, and titer determination
+Evaluation of Antimicrobial Activity, Phage Plaque Observation, and Titer Determination